tsipkens/atems/README.md

 [Sipkens, T. A., Rogak, S. N. (2021).
 Technical note: Using k-means to identify soot aggregates in transmission electron microscopy images. *Journal of Aerosol Science*, 105699.][jaskmeans]

-[Sipkens, T.A., Frei, M., Baldelli, A., Kirchen, P., Kruis, F. E., & Rogak, S. N. (In Press).
-Characterizing soot in TEM images using a convolutional neural network.
+[Sipkens, T.A., Frei, M., Baldelli, A., Kirchen, P., Kruis, F. E., & Rogak, S. N. (2021) Characterizing soot in TEM images using a convolutional neural network.
 Powder Technology.][ptech.cnn]

 [Trivanovic, U., Sipkens, T. A., Kazemimanesh, M., Baldelli, A., Jefferson, A. M., Conrad, B. M., Johnson, M. R., Corbin, J. C., Olfert, J. S., & Rogak, S. N. (2020).
 Morphology and size of soot from gas flares as a function of fuel and water addition. *Fuel*, *279*, 118478.][triv20]